DISTRICT 4 Initiatives

 - You CANNOT be evicted without a reason or just cause.

-- Helpful tip: to find out if you live in an RSO unit, click HERE!
+- Helpful Tip: to find out if you live in an RSO unit, click HERE!

 If you are living in a non-RSO unit:

 - You CAN receive a rent increase.
-If your unit is protected under State Law AB 1482, you cannot receive an increase of more than 8.9% of your current rent in a 12-month span, from August 1, 2024 to July 31, 2025.
+If your unit is protected under State Law AB 1482, you cannot receive an increase of more than 8% of your current rent in a 12-month span, from August 1, 2025 to July 31, 2026.

 - You CANNOT be evicted without a reason or just cause.